Welsh Terrier vs Welsh Springer Spaniel: Complete Comparison (2026)

 Exercise and Activity Level Differences

 Activity requirements differ minimally between Welsh Terrier and Welsh Springer Spaniel.
 Welsh Terrier requires moderate to high (45-60 minutes daily) levels of exercise and engagement, while Welsh Springer Spaniel needs high (1-2 hours daily) activity.
-Similar activity levels mean the daily time commitment is comparable, letting other factors drive the decision.
+Similar energy levels make time commitment a tie; other criteria should break it.
 Welsh Terrier owners should plan for 60-90 minutes of daily activity, compared to 60-90 minutes for Welsh Springer Spaniel.
 Under-exercised dogs of either breed develop behavioral issues, but the consequences and management strategies differ.

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between Welsh Terrier and Welsh Springer Spaniel.
 Welsh Terrier has low (wire coat) grooming needs, while Welsh Springer Spaniel requires moderate maintenance.
 Professional grooming costs reflect these differences: Welsh Terrier owners typically spend $0-$200 annually on grooming, compared to $200-$400 for Welsh Springer Spaniel.
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
-The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
+Expect to brush, bathe, clip nails, and manage dental care at home, in addition to any professional grooming.
+The time commitment for daily grooming and general home environment management is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these dogs.

 Best for Low-Maintenance Owners